sj-freitas/forofa/README.md

 A lazy iteration library that contains many of the `Array.prototype` methods that support any objects that implement the iterator [protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).
 It also contains the `Iterable` and `AsyncIterable` types that can be easily extended and allow a fluent API.

-Since this library is all about iterators, it can support infinite iteratables, such as Fibonacci sequence or any other infinite sequence.
+Since this library is all about iterators, it can support infinite iteratables, such as a Fibonacci sequence or any other infinite sequence.

 ## Getting Started